LineageOS/lineage_wiki/pages/libvirt-qemu.md

 | virtio_x86_64_tv  | x86 (64-bit only)     | Android TV |
 {: .table }

-Alternatively, if you wish to build one of the sub targets in the table below, run the following commands:
+Alternatively, run these commands to build one of the sub-targets:
 ```
 breakfast <Main target>
 breakfast <Sub target>